 "I am a chef who loves Vietnam"

 This chef also created another social media channel not long ago with the description: "I am a chef who loves Vietnam, but I don't speak well."
-He "treats" fans to clips of his experiences with dishes and restaurants in Ho Chi Minh City and is greatly loved by Vietnamese people.
+He "treats" his fans to clips of him experiencing dishes and restaurants in Ho Chi Minh City and is greatly loved by Vietnamese people.

 Chad is loved for his clips of Vietnamese culinary experiences.

-Contacting Chad, the American chef said he felt happy and pleased that his channel has received great attention from Vietnamese people over the past time.
-Expecting that his content would be viewed by foreigners, Chad was extremely surprised that the channel was also loved by Vietnamese people and overseas Vietnamese.
+Contacting Chad, the American chef said he felt happy and pleased when his channel received great attention from Vietnamese people over the past time.
+Expecting that his content would be viewed by foreigners, Chad was extremely surprised when the channel was also loved by Vietnamese people and overseas Vietnamese.

 Chad said chef Anthony Bourdain helped him see the beauty of Vietnam, especially its cuisine.
 It was curiosity and a thirst for adventure that brought him to Ho Chi Minh City.

-“My parents were initially shocked and scared when I told them I was going to live in a country halfway around the world from the United States.
-Most Americans of my parents’ generation only think of one thing when talking about Vietnam: the war.
+“My parents were initially shocked and scared when I told them I was going to live in a country halfway around the world from the US.
+Most Americans of my parents’ generation only think of one thing when talking about Vietnam: war.
 My parents have visited many times over the years and completely understand why I like living here so much,” he said.

 Comment (0)